TautvydasVck/Teltonika_event-reporting-testing/README.md

 ## Launching the automatic test
 - Using command python3 launch the main file 'event-report-test.py' `python3 event-report-test.py`
 - Using flags, if necessary, provide login data, IP addresses of devices and JSON configuration file's path.
 Flag -h or --help will show you what each flag does and what it requires.
-## Tips and recommendations when creating JSON config file
+## Tips and recommendations when creating JSON config file0
 *tips when making config file*
 # Task's information, requirements
 ## Automate the testing of Events Reporting